Documentation update in progress

 Making complex queries

-You can also create compound searches with multiple search parameters by adding new rules, connecting them with operators, and sorting them into groups:
+You can also create compound searches with multiple search parameters by adding new conditions, connecting them with operators, and sorting them into groups:

 - Click on the